apollographql/apollo-schema-reporting-preview-docs/README.md

 If you do not specify a variant, the default variant `current` will be used for reporting.

+## Non-Apollo Server runtimes

+If you are interested in support for schema reporting to Apollo Graph Manager from a non-Apollo server runtime, we would love to hear from you and help provide support in implementing the protocol & integrating with our schema-reporting functionality.
+Please open an issue on this repository to indicate your interest, including which server runtime you would like to see supported.
+To get started on your own with another server runtime, get started by reading the [schema reporting protocol](./schema-reporting-protocol.md).

+## Learn more

+To get started with automatic schema reporting, all you need is above.
+However, to learn more about the mechanics of schema-reporting and how automatic promotion determines which schema is "active", keep reading...

+### Supporting materials

+This documentation will cover the high-level concepts of schema reporting and automatic promotion, along with inter-operability between automatic schema reporting and the Apollo CLI's `service:push`.
+For other resources, please see:

+1. The [protocol](./schema-reporting-protocol.md) for schema reporting
+2. The [Apollo Server reference implementation](https://github.com/apollographql/apollo-server/pull/4084) of schema reporting

+### Schema reporting

+Apollo schema reporting is a mechanism by which running servers can report the shape of the schema they're serving to Apollo Graph Manager, in the form of a [GraphQL document (SDL)](https://www.apollographql.com/docs/apollo-server/schema/schema/#the-schema-definition-language).
+A running GraphQL server needs only have this document and an identifier for this document in order to report its schema.

+The [schema-reporting protocol](./schema-reporting-protocol.md) is a GraphQL API hosted at https://engine-graphql.apollographql.com/api/graphql, which requires a `service` token as authentication.
+With this `service` token, a schema document, and an implementation of schema-reporting, any GraphQL server can report its schema at runtime, which will update the registered schema for a given `variant` (e.g. `staging` or `adam-dev`).

+Once a server (or a fleet of server instances) are reporting schemas, Apollo Graph Manager will update the schema registered to a graph's variant to the most recently reported schema from that fleet.
+When multiple schemas are reported simultaneously, Apollo Graph Manager will use its "automatic promotion" algorithm to choose which schema should be registered.

-### Advanced usage
+#### Advanced usage

 By default, the schema-reporting agent will use the `GraphQLSchema` that is defined as a property of your Apollo Server instance (which is used to answer introspection requests), and will report it as a GraphQL document (commonly called SDL) using the schema-reporting protocol.
 The default usage should be sufficient to ensure that the schema in the registry is up-to-date with the schema your server exposes.

 However, there is support for changing some defaults of schema-reporting and supplying optional arguments.
-For a full list of optional arguments that the protocol accepts, see [protocol documentation](./TODO!). **Specifically: to report the `typeDefs` directly as a document, rather than the internally interpreted `GraphQLSchema`, supply the following config in your Apollo Server constructor:**
+For a full list of optional arguments that the protocol accepts, see [protocol documentation](./schema-reporting-protocol.md). **Specifically: to report the `typeDefs` directly as a document, rather than the internally interpreted `GraphQLSchema`, supply the following config in your Apollo Server constructor:**

 ```json
 engine: {